Bachelor of Arts: American Culture

-Shannon Ellis is interim co-director with CompassPoint.
-In the context of shared leadership across our practice, the Co-Director role takes on the highest level accountability in ensuring that CompassPoint is values-driven, sustainable, and ultimately impactful in supporting leaders, organizations, and movements committed to social justice realize their full power.
+Shannon Ellis is interim co-director at CompassPoint.
+In the context of shared leadership across our practice, the Co-Director role takes on the highest level of accountability in ensuring that CompassPoint is values-driven, sustainable, and ultimately impactful in supporting leaders, organizations, and movements committed to social justice realize their full power.

 Most of Shannon’s time outside of work is devoted to keeping up her with three young sons.
 She believes that parenting is one of the greatest acts of philanthropy.
 Before the kids arrived, she traveled extensively in Southeast Asia, Japan, and Europe, which fed her curiosity and is a driving force for her passion for social justice.
 Now a resident of Oakland, Shannon was born and raised in Iowa City.